 The major difference between car camping tents and backpacking tents is weight and size.
 If you are strictly going to be using your tent for car camping where you can pull directly up to your camping site, then you don’t have to be worried about weight.
 This means it makes more sense to have a heavier, larger, and more durable tent.

 However, although these models are comfortable for car camping and general comping purposes, due to their weight and bulky packed size they are not ideal for backpacking.
+You can also find unique tents that even have insulation which make them great for spending time inside in super cold or hot climates.
+An example of one of these types of tents is the SHIFTPOD insulated tent that is popular at burning man.

 Why Get a Backpacking Tent?